Go directly to product information

 In stock

-This Chilean pepper named pepe canelo or simply canelo is closely related to the Tasmanian mountain pepper, and has similar culinary 'papers'.
+This Chilean pepper named pepe canelo or simply canelo is closely related to the Tasmanian mountain pepper, and has similar culinary credentials.

-The Tasmanian pepper was previously classified as part of the Drymis plant genus, just like the canelo, but is now classified as the genus Tasmannia.
+The Tasmanian pepper was formerly considered to belong to the Drymis plant genus, just like the canelo, but is now considered to belong to the genus Tasmannia.

 The canelo is an evergreen shrub or a conical tree, depending on conditions, and is found in Chile and Argentina.
-In drier areas it will be a shrub 3-5 meters high, in the rainy, cold southern regions it grows as a tree and reaches 25-30 meters high.
+In drier areas it will be a shrub 3-5 metres tall, in the rainy, cold southern regions it grows as a tree and reaches 25-30 metres tall.

-The leaves are aromatic, as is the bark.
+The leaves, like the bark, are aromatic.
 They have smooth edges and are often blue-green on the underside.
 The individual, stalked flowers grow in clusters along the stem.
-Each ivory-white flower can be up to four centimetres in diameter, with a variable number of petals (four to twenty).
-The numerous stamens surround four or more free carpels, which develop into blue, fleshy berries called pepe canelo, which are probably spread by birds.
+Each ivory-white flower can be up to four centimeters in diameter, with a variable number of petals (four to twenty).
+The numerous stamens surround four or more free carpels, which develop into blue, fleshy berries called pepe canelo. which are probably spread by birds.

-The tree is usually planted at sacrificial sites, called rehues.
-The canelo symbolizes the cosmic axis for the Mapuche, its roots go deep into the earth towards the underworld, under the roots all weapons and differences are removed, therefore only the truth can be spoken under the tree.
-The branches of the canelo are said to grow from the trunk in four cross-shaped units and thus symbolize peace.
+The tree is usually planted at sacrificial sites called rehues.
+For the Mapuche, the canelo symbolizes the cosmic axis; its roots extend deep into the earth toward the underworld.
+Beneath these roots, all weapons and differences are removed, so that only truth can be spoken beneath the tree.
+The branches of the canelo are said to grow from the trunk in four cross-shaped units, thus symbolizing peace.

-You think Mapuche, that sounds familiar.
-Sure, our merkén also comes from the Mapuche, in fact that is their trademark!
+You think MapucheThat sounds familiar.
+Certainly, our brand also comes from the Mapuche; in fact, it's their trademark!

 All parts of the plant are edible, including the bark and leaves.
 The fruit, known as pepe canelo or canelo pepper, is a delicacy.
-The fruit, a berry, initially tastes sweet and fruity, and is reminiscent of cinnamon, hence the name, but after a short time develops a sharpness that, like sanshol, gently numbs.
-The substance responsible for this is polygodial, a sesquiterpene dialdehyde that is also present in the Tasmannia fruits, and drimenol.
+The fruit, a berry, initially tastes sweet and fruity, reminiscent of cinnamon, hence the name, but after a short time develops a sharpness that, like sanshol, has a mild numbing effect.
+The substance responsible for this is polygodial, a sesquiterpene dialdehyde also present in Tasmannia fruits, and drimenol.

 Usage

-Canelo is rarely used fresh, it is dried to best preserve its aroma.
-The dried berries are used in both sweet and savoury recipes.
-They go well with red meat and game and stews and combine well with exotic fruits such as pineapple, mango or papaya, even with chocolate.
+Canelo is rarely used fresh; it is dried to best preserve its aroma.
+The dried berries are used in both sweet and savory recipes.
+They pair well with red meat, game, and stews, and combine beautifully with exotic fruits like pineapple, mango, or papaya, even with chocolate.

-As with other peppers, it is not advisable to cook the canelo pepper for a long time, because the aromas will evaporate.
-Add the pepper at most ten minutes before the end, crushed or finely chopped.
+As with other peppers, it's not advisable to cook the canelo pepper for too long, as the aromas will dissipate.
+Add the pepper, crushed or finely chopped, no more than ten minutes before the end.

-It is wise to be careful with the dosage, especially when the pepper is sprinkled freshly ground over food.
+It is wise to be careful with the dosage, especially when the pepper is freshly ground and sprinkled over food.

-Try adding a few grains to your gin or gin cocktail; preferably soak in some gin first.
+Try adding a few grains to your gin or gin cocktail, preferably by soaking it in some gin first.

 Smell and taste

-Among the fragrant components you will find many that are also found in black pepper, except for safrole, which provides the unmistakable cinnamon accent to which the plant owes its popular name.
-In canelo you will taste, just like in Tasmanian pepper, myrtle and nutmeg, but also juniper berry, with which it combines well.
+Among the fragrant components, you'll find many that are also found in black pepper, except for safrole, which provides the unmistakable cinnamon note that gives the plant its popular name.
+In canelo, like in Tasmanian pepper, you'll taste myrtle and nutmeg, as well as juniper berry, with which it pairs well.

 • alpha-pinene (11%)